DisCoTec/discotec.github.io/2019/registration.md

 * Lunches and coffee breaks on Tuesday 18, Wednesday 19 and Thursday 20.
 * Free access to the online LNCS proceedings of Coordination, DAIS, and FORTE.
 * Welcome reception on Tuesday 18.
 * Social event and conference dinner on Wednesday 19.
-If you need extra tickets for this please contact albl@dtu.dk and adun@dtu.dk.
+If you need extra tickets please contact albl@dtu.dk and adun@dtu.dk.

 Registration to **ICE workshop only** includes:
 * Access to all ICE sessions on Thursday 20 and Friday 21.